Many varieties of tea contain beneficial compounds like flavones and catechins, which could support weight loss and fat loss.

 It is often described as having a fruity, fragrant aroma and a unique flavor, though these can vary significantly depending on the level of oxidation.

 Several studies have shown that oolong tea could help enhance weight loss by improving fat burning and speeding up metabolism.

-In one study, 102 overweight or obese people drank oolong tea every day for six weeks, which may have helped reduce both their body weight and body fat.
-The researchers proposed the tea did this by improving the metabolism of fat in the body (13).
+In one older study, 102 people with overweight or obesity drank oolong tea every day for 6 weeks, which may have helped reduce both their body weight and body fat.
+The researchers proposed the tea did this by improving the metabolism of fat in the body (

 While more studies on the effects of oolong tea are needed, these findings show that oolong could be potentially beneficial for weight loss.